BikeArlington and WalkArlington Try E-Scooters

 Arlington has lots of new devices for getting around, such as dockless bikes and e-scooters.
 BikeArlington and WalkArlington staff took the e-scooters for a spin and here's we learned.

-New ways of getting around Arlington—dockless bikes and e-scooters—arrived in October 2018, as a part of Arlington County’s pilot project.
+New ways of getting around Arlington—dockless bikes and e-scooters—arrived in October 2018, as a part of a pilot project now governed by an ordinance.

 BikeArlington and WalkArlington often hear from the community about e-scooters, so we took them for a spin one afternoon to share our experiences.